eshard/scared/docs/source/CONTRIBUTING.md

 - checkout the project
 - create a branch from the master or identify the branch you should be working on, be it a feature or a bug branch.
 Reference the issue number in the branch name
 - work on the branch
-- commit often small functionnal perimeter - some passing tests with it's working code.
+- commit often small functional perimeter - some passing tests with it's working code.
 Typical commit frequency is several times each day - several begins at 2 …
 - push less often, but regularly.
 Typical push frequency is daily.
 - when work is finished, ask for final review and merge request to the upstream.